buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcBuildingControlsDomain/PropertySets/Pset_SensorTypeFireSensor.md

+# Pset_SensorTypeFireSensor

 A device that senses or detects the presence of fire.
 <!-- end of short definition -->